 It is beneficial for participants to have at least a basic understanding of the principles behind Operator management systems although this is not essential.

 This course runs for 4 days as a stand-alone course.
-Course commences at 09:00 and ends 17:00 with lunch break of 1 hour and coffee breaks in the morning and afternoon.
+The course commences at 09:00 and ends at 17:00 with a lunch break of 1 hour and coffee breaks in the morning and afternoon.

 To register for this training, please email email@example.com or Call +359 28210806